thomasferte/sGBJ_computation/reporting/simu_rembrandt_breast.md

 sGBJ is similar to Wald and Global test in the sense that it is based on one cox model by feature.
-However, it takes into account the covariance of genes in its formula.
-And the data are simulated with no covariance of beta =\> Problem ?
+However, it takes into account the covariance of genes in its formula so it should perform better when beta are correlated.